 - You decide who will wind up the affairs of your estate.
 An important part of an executor's job is to wind up your estate and distribute your assets according to your wishes.
 This job is best done by someone who knows you well, who knows your family, and who you trust.
 Without a will, the court will appoint an administrator.

 - You can change your mind.
 Once you make a will you can always change it.
 No property transfers to beneficiaries until after you pass away.
 Until then, you can change your will as much as you choose.
 In fact, it is a good practice to review your will and other estate planning documents every few years to make sure that it is still consistent with your wishes.
 For example, you make a will that includes a $10,000 gift to your college.
-A few years later your salary has double so that you decide to increase the gift to $25,000.
+A few years later your salary has doubled so that you decide to increase the gift to $25,000.
 You can easily change your will using a codicil.
 A codicil is an amendment to a will.
 As long as you have mental capacity, you can amend your will or write an entirely new will at any time.
 Another way to change your will is to execute a new one, which will also revoke your prior will.

 - A will is flexible.
 In addition to being able to change your will at any time, it is flexible enough to allow you to leave property that you did not specifically mention in your will, including assets that you acquired after executing will, without having to amend your will.
 You can do this through a clause called a residuary clause.
 A residuary clause is a provision in a will that disposes of property not expressly addressed by other provisions in your will.
 For example, after you make your will you purchase a new car.
 Since the car is not specifically mentioned in your will, if you still own it upon your death, the car would be part of your residuary estate.
 A residuary clause also serves to dispose of property that is part of a bequest that failed.
 For example, if in your will you leave your aunt your jewelry, but your aunt predeceases you, the jewelry becomes part of your residuary estate.
 Without a residuary clause, the assets not left specifically to anyone would pass to your heirs through intestate succession.